College & Career Center

 If you are a college or university representative and would like to schedule a visit to Juanita High School, please email firstname.lastname@example.org

 If you are a local businesses with employment opportunities or internship opportunities for JHS students, or if you have an interest in being on a career panel, please email email@example.com

 We have more than thirty college visits, both in state as well as out of state.
 A listing of these visits can be found on our Power School page as well in the Daily Bulletin.
 Visits are open to juniors as well as seniors and STUDENTS MUST SIGN UP IN ADVANCE in order to attend.

-Each year we average well over $40,000 in scholarship awards offered through the CRC.
+Each year we average well over $40,000 in scholarship awards offered through the CCC.
 Feel free to stop in and see Mr. Navalinski for more information on how to participate in the scholarship process.